julien-muke/cicd_pipeline_with_github_and_aws_codepipeline/README.md

 * Integrate GitHub as a source/repository
 * Setup application & Deployment Group
 * Setup CodeDeply Pipeline
-* Deploy Application on EC2 once the application is pushed to GitHub
+* Deploy Application on EC2 once the code is in GitHub it automatically triggers a code pipeline to take that code and deploy it on EC2 using Code deploy.

 ## ➡️ Step 1 - Setup IAM Roles